jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-A long habit of not thinking a thing wrong gives it a superficial appearance of being right.
+Every gift from a friend is a wish for your happiness.
-- Thomas Paine
+- Richard Bach

-Updated on: [2/23/2022]
+Updated on: [2/24/2022]
 <!-- #quoteEnd -->
 </pre>